 17th December 2021

-At the close of 2021, the most certain thing we can say about the year ahead is that we need to be ready for the changes, and challenges, that are coming.
+In these volatile times, the most certain thing we can say about the future is that we need to be ready for the changes, and challenges, that are coming.

 Adapting successfully – to climate change, to economic turmoil, to the continued uncertainty of the COVID-19 pandemic – means ensuring communities, both urban and rural, across all UK nations, can build resilience to meet changes head on.